 For young people living and in India this is an exciting period of change as well as a challenging time of development and growth.

 On New Year ’s Eve Hyderabad really comes alive with revellers on the streets everywhere.
 A friend and I were out and I got harassed by goons in a car, and owing to the fact that he was African and I was in a short skirt, we were even more targeted.
-What was more terrifying was that we were in the old city, in Mehdipatanam and one of them continued to intimidate me mentally.
+What was more terrifying was that we were in the old city, in Mehdipatanam.
 We were left holed in his room, because I was afraid to step out.
 Owing to the fact that everybody in this area with power seems to know everybody else, it’s hard to go unnoticed…

 I forgot to blog this.I had applied and made it through the first screening for Mobile Artistic Platform, a project about travel by Maraa and the Reloading Images Collective.